SFU-CMPT-201/lecture-notes/07-threads.md

 ### Data Race Activity & Problem

 * Activity: write a program that has two additional threads.
-Define a global variable called `cnt`.
-Two new threads should each run a while loop (10000000 times) that keeps incrementing `cnt`.
+Define a global variable called `cnt` and initialize it to 0.
+Two new threads should each run a loop 10,000,000 times that keeps incrementing `cnt`.
 The main thread should wait on both threads, and when everything's done, should print out the value of `cnt`.
 Run it multiple times and see the outputs.
     * The outputs should be *non-deterministic*, meaning the behavior should be different every time the program runs.
     * This is as oppose to *deterministic* behavior where a program behaves the same way every time